subdavis/Tusk/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Running tests

+To run tests, first build them with `yarn build-tests` or `yarn watch-tests` then open `tests/test.html` in a browser.s

 ## Browser Permissions

 > Tusk requires cross-origin permissions in order to inject credentials and query the storage backends on the user's behalf.